Tagline: Inside everyone’s head lurks an Elmer…

 The real star of the film is Aylmer, a parasitic creature who forms symbiotic relationships with its victims by injecting a highly addictive hallucinogen into their brains.
-Once that irresistible carrot has been dangled, the planet’s most unlikely purveyor of narcotics begins to establish its dominance, sadistically starving his victims to the point of insanity and continuing to do so long after they have submitted to its fiendish demands.
+Once that irresistible carrot has been dangled, the planet’s most unlikely purveyor of narcotics begins to establish its dominance, sadistically starving its victims to the point of insanity and continuing to do so long after they have submitted to its fiendish demands.
 Aylmer looks like something you might pull out of your arse and has a cretinous personality which only serves to reinforce that notion.
 His eyebrows wiggle suggestively at the very hint of human misfortune, and his dry, malevolent wit is delivered with a gentle irony that chimes like a lullaby in the subconscious.
 The creature has been around for centuries, enslaving some of history’s most prominent leaders, his lust for human brains behind some of civilisation’s bloodiest atrocities.

-By the time we get to meet the little cretin, his glory days are well and truly behind him.
-Aylmer has come into the possession of a juice-addicted elderly couple who have learnt to keep him weak by serving him animal brains, just enough to feed their addiction and keep the alien at their mercy.
+By the time we meet our bloodthirsty cretin, his glory days are well and truly behind him.
+Aylmer has come into the possession of a ‘juice’-addicted elderly couple who have learnt to keep him weak by serving him animal brains, just enough to feed their addiction and keep the alien at their mercy.
 All of that changes when Aylmer manages to slip down the plughole and finds himself some less accustomed prey in the neighbouring Brian (Hearst), who is soon enjoying the hallucinatory pleasures of the creature’s juice at the expense of an ever decreasing memory, as well as some rather worrying side effects which threaten to bleed into reality.
 Some of those trippy sequences are inspired, an incredible feat of low-budget chicanery that really put you inside Brian’s drug-addled brain.
 Henenlotter brings a tremendous sense of authenticity to his movies.
-They’re exploitative — unrepentantly so — but despite some intensely peculiar scenarios and gobsmacking instances of sleaze, his movies are strangely relatable, human in the most inhumane sense.
+They’re exploitative — unrepentantly so — but despite some intensely peculiar scenarios and gobsmacking instances of sleaze, they are also strangely relatable, human in the most inhumane sense.